Myth #1 – You need an iPod to podcast

 You can use the built-in microphone on your computer, a USB Headset microphone, or even use more professional studio microphones.
 It all depends on what you have available to you or what you can personally afford.

-The Samson C03U USB Studio Condenser Microphone is a good sounding, relatively inexpensive way to greatly improve your recordings.
+The Samson C03U USB Studio Condenser Microphone (about $90) is a good sounding, relatively inexpensive way to greatly improve your recordings.
 It has a built-in USB interface that allows you to connect it to your computer.
-There is also the Audio-Technica ATR2100 USB Dynamic USB/XLR Microphone that has both USB and XLR connections.
-It’s also a great sounding microphone for the price.
+There is also the Audio-Technica ATR2100 USB Dynamic USB/XLR Microphone (about $65), and the Samson Q2U Handheld Dynamic USB Microphone (about $45) that has both USB and XLR connections.
+They are both great sounding microphones for the price.

 You don’t have to use a computer for recording.
 There are numerous standalone recorders out there.
 We have used and recommend the Marantz PMD660, and the Edirol R-09.
 We also recommend the Tascam DR-40 and the Zoom H6.
 You can even record using an iPhone!
 You will still need a computer to do your editing on.